radacha/tle/README.md

 Welcome to the collection of Matlab scripts implementing intrinsic dimensionality (ID) estimators and experiments described in the paper:

 Laurent Amsaleg, Oussama Chelly, Michael E. Houle, Ken-ichi Kawarabayashi, Miloš Radovanović and Weeris Treeratanajaru.
-Intrinsic dimensionality estimation within tight localities.
+Intrinsic dimensionality estimation within tight localities: A theoretical and experimental analysis.
 Submitted, 2022.

 An older version of the collection associated with the conference version of the paper is available [here](https://perun.pmf.uns.ac.rs/radovanovic/tle/).